How To Read a Certificate of Analysis (COA)

 At ZPE we send a sample from every batch of every product we manufacture to a third-party lab for testing.
 This ensures that our customers are getting exactly what is being advertised.

 How do I find the COA for my product?

-At ZPE we include the COA with every order that ships from our facility.
-We also upload them to our website and finally a customer can scan the QR code located on the product package with their smartphone to view the COA online.
+We upload the COA to our website and a customer can scan the QR code located on the product package with their smartphone to access this page.